| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday May 14, 2009

 despite the fact it's perfectly safe to eat - but said the agreement is

+seen as a pragmatic way forward.
 The EU will provide duty-free access to 20-thousand metric tons of hormone-free beef from the U.S. for each of the next three years.
 That's reportedly in addition to an existing quota for 11-thousand-five-hundred tons for U.S. beef that carries a 20-percent tariff.
 The U.S. can maintain existing duties related to the EU's failure to comply with the World Trade Organization ruling against its hormone-fed beef ban.
 In the fourth year - the duty-free quota can be increased to 45-thousand tons for one year.
 In return - the U.S. has agreed to drop all duties related to the WTO case.
 After that fourth year - the EU and U.S. can return to the table to discuss the possibility of continuing the agreement.
 In the meantime - both sides have agreed not to take further action in the WTO dispute for the next 18 months.
 Either party can request a WTO dispute panel after that time - but the findings wouldn't be issued until the end of the fourth year of the agreement. | |

-Elvis has Left the Building- But We Still Have His John Deere! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Elvis Presley
+| Elvis has Left the Building- But We Still Have His John Deere! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Elvis Presley

 Enterprises, Inc. announced that a John Deere tractor often used by Elvis